 Our research has found that Intangible investments have surpassed property, plant and equipment as the main avenue of capital creation for U.S. companies — which further suggest that the balance sheets have become an artifact of regulatory compliance, with little or no utility to investors.

 This is pretty tough stuff.
 Accounting statements seem to be for the sake of compliance.
 If they are not anyone’s use they are an awfully expensive waste of time.
 Why bother?

 Change Is Due

-These professors are useful advocates for change.
+As a result, these professors are useful advocates for change.
 They recognize that it is important for accounting statements to be useful to their supposed key users, investors.
 They make, the seemingly reasonable, point that as business plans change the way accounting is done should change with it.
-As is widely taught the origins of accounting go back to the middle ages but it’d be nice to think that when the world changes the way we account for it does too.
-As they say: “To summarize all this, as firms become more digital and spend more on intangible investments, and as digital companies come to represent the new face of corporate America, they will also have to dramatically alter the manner and ways by which they convey their value to investors” (Govindarajan, Rajopal, and Srivastava, 2018).
+The origins of accounting go back to the Middle Ages.
+It’d be nice to think that when the world changes the way we account for it does too.
+As they say: